 Outcome Measures

 The short-term outcomes were 30-day and 90-day all-cause postoperative mortality and anastomotic leak rates[6].
 Date of death was obtained from the Office for National Statistics death certificate register.
 Anastomotic leak was defined as a severe disruption to the anastomosis (whether detected clinically or radiologically, and irrespective of whether it is managed conservatively or by re-operation) [7].
-(Au: Did you therefore exclude patients with ‘conduit leaks’ for instance from gastric closure staple lines or leaks related to conduit necrosis that were not actually at the anastomosis?
-Depending on your answer, you may need to make some remarks in discussion on how this influences your results.)
+All leaks, including those from conduit staple lines away from the oesophago-gastric anastomosis, were included in the study based on self-reported data from the surgeon/surgical team.

 Model development and statistical analysis

 Potential predictors were tested initially in univariable logistic regression models.
 Variable categories containing small number were regrouped in advance (ASA score, co-morbidity count, predominant histology by cancer location, performance status, histology type).
 The linearity of the continuous independent variable age at diagnosis with 30-, 90-day mortality and anastomotic leakage was tested by adding quadratic terms.
 As this did not significantly improve the models, no quadratic terms were included in the model.
 To prevent exclusion of predictors with borderline significance, a p-value of 0.10 was used rather than 0.05 for inclusion of variables in the model.
-Together with the predictors identified by the literature review and expert clinical opinion.
-(Au: I cannot understand what this new sentence means.
-Please re-write.)
+Decisions to include and exclude predictors took into account primarily the evidence gathered in the literature review, anot only statistical information, but also drew on the evidence of predictors identified by the literature review, and expert clinical opinion.
 Odds ratios (OR) with t95% confidence intervals were used to express the strength of the predictive effects.

 The model performance was assessed with respect to discrimination and calibration [8].
 Discriminative ability represents how well the model was able to discriminate between patients with and without the outcome of interest, expressed as the area under the receiver operating curve (AUC, c-statistic) ranging from 0.5 – 1.0, where 0.5 indicates no discriminative power and 1.0 perfect discrimination.
 Calibration of the model was assessed by using scatter plots of observed versus predicted outcomes in deciles of predicted risk on the imputed data set.